 Sahakari Spice Farms is a 130-acre organic spice farm that is described as “a place for relaxation under the dense forest cover” on the website.
 Well, not quite.

 The spice farm is very interesting and you’ll leave the place armed with loads of nature photos, plus plenty of information about Ayurvedic healing and incorporating spices into your diet in a healthy manner.

-Then the bad.
 I guess I was expecting more of an experience like I had when I stayed at Dewalokam in India’s Kerala, a truly serene organic spice farm on a bird sanctuary.

 This felt more like a theme park experience, with tons of tourist vans in the parking lot, a quick, big group tour and a not-so-great lunch included.

 For those unaware of the horrors of elephants in tourism, when these beautiful creatures are pulled from the wild their spirits are literally broken.
 Older herd members are often killed, with babies kept and brutally trained into submission for tourism entertainment.